If you or someone you know has experienced sexual violence and are in need of support:

 We are pleased to announce that Debbie L. Hansen has been named the Executive Director, Community Support & Services at York University.

-Debbie’s new portfolio brings together the Office of Student Community Relations and the Centre for Sexual Violence Response, Support and Education.
+Debbie’s new portfolio brings together the Office of Student Community Relations and the Centre for Sexual Violence Response, Support & Education.
 This step underscores York University’s commitment to creating an environment where all people feel welcome, valued and safe and to providing the services, programs and resources that will ensure our entire community – staff, faculty and students – is supported and empowered.

 Debbie brings a wealth of experience and knowledge to this new role, as well as a strong passion for justice, a deep understanding and commitment to the York community and to student success.
 Debbie has professional training and expertise in mediation, labour relations, collective bargaining and alternate dispute resolution, and extensive experience in violence threat risk assessment, sexual violence prevention and response, and human and financial resources management.
 Previously, Debbie was the Director of Client Services in the Division of Students and has served in key positions such as Director of Non-Academic Employee Relations, Associate Registrar and Acting Director in the Office of Student Affairs, with service spanning more than 35 years at York.